 APCO: Plain-language communications are best

-Public-safety personnel should use plain-speech communications instead of the traditional 10-code languages currently used by most first-responder organizations, the Association of Public-Safety Communications Officials (APCO) declared in a position statement released today.
+Public-safety personnel should use plain-speech communications instead of the traditional 10-code languages currently used by most first-responder organizations, the Association of Public-Safety Communications Officials declared in a recently released position statement.

-The Department of Homeland Security’s National Incident Management System (NIMS) recommends using plain-speech language but it is not a requirement, an APCO spokesperson said.
-With today’s announcement, APCO becomes the first major public-safety association to express support for the NIMS recommendation.
+The Department of Homeland Security’s National Incident Management System (NIMS) recommends using plain-speech language, but it is not a requirement, an APCO spokesperson said.
+With the announcement, APCO becomes the first major public-safety association to express support for the NIMS recommendation.

 Although most public-safety entities use 10-codes, they frequently are agency specific — a fact that leads to inconsistencies.
 With this in mind, using plain-speech language is particularly important when incidents require multiple public-safety agencies to interoperate, according to the APCO position statement.